FreeMasen/mdbook-presentation-preprocessor/README.md

 It also updates these items to have another class that indicates if `presentation_mode` is `Web` or `Slides`.

-Lastly it adds an event listener for the `alt+p` shortcut.
+And adds an event listener for the `alt+p` shortcut.

 Depending on the value of `presentation_mode` it will update all of the wrapped items to have an additional class of